 ‘The women should keep silent in the churches.
 For they are not permitted to speak, but should be in submission, as the Law also says.
 If there is anything they desire to learn, let them ask their husbands at home.
 For it is shameful for a woman to speak in church.’

 These are the most controversial verses in the current context when a woman can do anything.
-We have had a woman vying for the post of the President in America in 2016, the perceived most powerful person on the earth.
-We also have women CEOs and others holding key positions across the world.
+We have women in various key governmental appointments including Vice-President in the White House, Prime Ministers, and CEOs across the world.

 Marshall Entrekin wrote an interesting article on this aspect.
 He explained that the Greek word sigao was used mainly to refer to silence required for unhindered public speech.

 If we understand the Corinth church, it was quite a disorderly one; hence, Paul said to them, ‘Let everything be done in an orderly manner.’
-(1 Cor 14:40)
+(1 Corinthians 14:40)

 The Greek word for ‘quietness’ is hesuchia or stillness and calmness like one who stays at home doing one’s work without meddling into the affairs of others.

-CBE, a non-profit organization based in USA and advocating for the fundamental equality of men and women of all ethnic groups, used Gal 3:28 to explain their stand: ‘There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.’
-Male and female are coequals.
+CBE, a non-profit organization based in USA and one advocating for the fundamental equality of men and women of all ethnic groups, used Galatians 3:28 to explain their stand: ‘There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.’
+Male and female are coequal.